Order by 18.12 for delivery before Christmas 🎄

 Recommended protection & support

-There are several aids to relieve pressure and reduce strain in the case of hallux valgus.
-Spacious shoes reduce pressure over the big toe joint, while pads or arch inserts can stabilize the front arch of the foot.
+There are several aids to relieve pressure and reduce the strain of hallux valgus.
+Spacious shoes reduce pressure over the big toe joint, while pads or arch inserts can stabilise the front arch of the foot.
 Hallux valgus supports help correct and relieve the big toe both day and night.
 In the case of overpronation, pronation insoles can reduce pressure on the inside of the big toe joint, and silicone inserts provide local relief over the bunion to increase comfort in everyday life.
+See all our products for the foot here.